c1270/models/official/recommendation/ranking/README.md

-# TF Model Garden Ranking Models
+# TF Model Garden Ranking pre-trained_Models

 ## Overview
 This is an implementation of [DLRM](https://arxiv.org/abs/1906.00091) and